Northern soul: 1980s and later

-Today there are regular northern soul events in various parts of the United Kingdom, such as the Nightshift Club all-nighters at the Bisley Pavilion in Surrey and the Prestatyn Weekender in North Wales.
-In an August 2008 article in The Times, broadcaster Terry Christian argued that northern soul was undergoing a distinct revival in the late 2000s.
-Christian cited the popularity of regular revivals of Twisted Wheel soul all-nighters at the original venue (in Whitworth Street, Manchester) plus the Beat Boutique northern soul all-nighters at the Ruby Lounge and MMUnion in Manchester.
-Many of those who ceased their involvement in the late 1970s have now returned to the scene and regularly participate in such events.
-As of 2009, Paul O'Grady has included a Northern Soul Triple in his weekly BBC Radio 2 show.
-He plays three Northern soul hits, often at the request of his listeners.
+Today there are regular Northern soul events in various parts of the United Kingdom, such as the Nightshift Club all-nighters at the Bisley Pavilion in Surrey and the Prestatyn Weekender in North Wales.
+In an August 2008 article in The Times, broadcaster Terry Christian argued that Northern soul was undergoing a distinct revival in the late 2000s.
+Christian cited the popularity of regular revivals of Twisted Wheel soul all-nighters at the original venue (in Whitworth Street, Manchester) plus the Beat Boutique Northern soul all-nighters at the Ruby Lounge and MMUnion in Manchester.
+Many who ceased their involvement in the late 1970s have now returned to the scene and regularly participate in such events.
+In 2009, Paul O'Grady included a Northern Soul Triple in his weekly BBC Radio 2 show.
+He played three Northern soul hits, often at the request of his listeners.

-The northern soul movement inspired the film Soulboy (2010), directed by Shimmy Marcus, and at least one novel: Do I Love You?
+The Northern soul movement inspired the film Soulboy (2010), directed by Shimmy Marcus, and at least one novel: Do I Love You?
 (2008) by Paul McDonald.
-In June 2010, theatre director Fiona Laird wrote and directed Keeping the Faith, a musical based on the Wigan Casino scene and featuring northern soul music.
+In June 2010, theatre director Fiona Laird wrote and directed Keeping the Faith, a musical based on the Wigan Casino scene and featuring Northern soul music.
 It was staged at the Central School of Speech and Drama's Webber Douglas Studio, with a revival at the same venue in September 2010.

 According to Will Hermes of Rolling Stone, the 2008 Raphael Saadiq album The Way I See It is an original evocation of "classic Northern soul".
-The music of Yorkshire singer John Newman has also been described as 'northern soul', including his No. 1 hit "Love Me Again".
-One version of the video for the song features stereotypical northern soul dancing.
-Additionally, the track samples the famous soul drum break from James Brown's "Funky Drummer", performed by Clyde Stubblefield.
+The music of Yorkshire singer John Newman has also been described as 'Northern soul', including his No. 1 hit "Love Me Again".
+One version of the video for the song features stereotypical Northern soul dancing; additionally, the track samples the famous soul drum break from James Brown's "Funky Drummer", performed by Clyde Stubblefield.

 Northern soul music

-In the book Last Night a DJ Saved My Life: the history of the DJ, the authors describe northern soul as "a genre built from failures", stating: "...
-Northern Soul was the music made by hundreds of singers and bands who were copying the Detroit sound of Motown pop.
-Most of the records were complete failures in their own time and place ... but in Northern England from the end of the 1960s through to its heyday in the middle 1970s, were exhumed and exalted."
+In the book Last Night a DJ Saved My Life: the History of the DJ, the authors describe Northern soul as "built from failures", stating: "...
+Northern soul was the music made by hundreds of singers and bands who were copying the Detroit sound of Motown pop.
+Most of the records were complete failures in their own time and place... but in Northern England from the end of the 1960s through to its heyday in the middle 1970s, were exhumed and exalted."